un-ts/prettier/README.md

   'author',
   'homepage',
   'bugs',

+  // entry
   'main',
+  'bin',

+  // constraints
   'engines',
+  'cpu',
+  'os',

+  // content and util
   'scripts',
   'files',
   'keywords',

+  // dependencies
+  'bundledDependencies',
+  'optionalDependencies',
   'peerDependencies',
-  'optionalDependencies',
   'dependencies',
-  'devDependencies'
+  'devDependencies',
+  'resolutions'
 ]
 ```

 Unknown keys, or keys not part of the list above, will be alphabetically sorted and added to the end of the file.
+Note that this list takes into account both `npm` and `yarn` keys.

 ### Forthcoming